Best PC Cases 2023 – airflow, water cooling, gaming

-The most popular cases are ATX Mid-tower and ATX Full-tower with some smaller sizes also being popular, like the Mini ITX or the Small Form Factor ITX (SFF ITX).
-There are also less common types, like Super towers (been larger than Full-towers).
+The most popular cases are ATX mid-tower and ATX full-tower with some smaller sizes also being popular, like the mini-ITX or the Small Form Factor ITX (SFF ITX).
+There are also less common types, like uper towers (larger than full towers).

 Small form factor cases usually fit mITX or ITX motherboards.
 These small motherboards have fewer RAM and PCIe slots.
 This limits them to usually one graphics card meaning that small form factor cases that use these kinds of motherboards might not be ideal for workstation builds that might need tons of RAM or multiple GPUs.

 ATX is more or less the standard when it comes to motherboard layouts and has ample RAM and expansion card space for most builds. eATX is a non-standardized motherboard size and the exact dimensions and specs vary from board to board so be sure to cross-check your case with your motherboard when buying these.
 However, these are only for the most hardcore builds, so you’ve been warned.
 Both ATX and sometimes even eATX will fit into mid-tower cases, while any motherboard will fit into a full tower or “super tower” case.

 Drive bays determine how many drives your build can potentially have, and therefore how much storage your rig will be capable of.
 Typically there are three sizes of drive bays:

 - 2.5-inch bays are for SSDs (solid state drives)